stan-dev/loo/cran-comments.md

 ## Submission summary

 This update should make it easier for other package authors using loo to write tests that involve running the loo function.
-It also includes a few bug fixes.
+It also includes a few minor bug fixes.

 ## Test environments
 * local OS X install, R 3.2.2